chemardes/chemardes/README.md

 Welcome to my Personal Github!

-I am currently a Computer Science undergraduate student who is deeply keen on expanding my knowledge on Mathematics, Technology, and the financial sector.
-My interest in this blend of topics, as well as my recent experience undergoing an internship with a fintech company, has introduced to me a niche field known as Quantitative Finance with which I am determined to break into.

-Though my formal experience has not yet encompassed the various aspects within this field, my genuine curiosity and determination provides a great drive for me to explore its complexities.

-I am using Github as a platform to showcase my personal projects ---- to be continued

 <!--
 **chemardes/chemardes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.